newsommr/newsommr.github.io/archives/national-security/odni-annual-statistical-report.md

 ---
 layout: page
-subtitle: Office of the Director of National Intelligence Annual Statistical Transparency Report Regarding the Intelligence Community’s Use of National Security Surveillance Authorities
 ---

+Office of the Director of National Intelligence Annual Statistical Transparency Report Regarding the Intelligence Community’s Use of National Security Surveillance Authorities

 - [FY2013](FY2013.pdf)
 - [FY2014](FY2014.pdf)